Olivia5k/git-codereview/README.md

 `python setup.py install`

-Run `git eyeballs init` in a repository where you want to use it.
+Run `git codereview init` in a repository where you want to use it.

 ## Notes

-The name?

-*"Given enough eyeballs, all bugs are shallow."*

 The current implementation interacts with git via the git binary.
 This is possibly suboptimal and a proper Python implementation should be considered.
-However, as of this writing, none of them support Python 3, and that's a dealbreaker.
+However, as of this writing, none of those I've looked at support Python 3, and that's a dealbreaker.

 ## License

-**git-eyeballs** is licensed under the MIT license.
+**git-codereview** is licensed under the MIT license.

 [rdd]: http://tom.preston-werner.com/2010/08/23/readme-driven-development.html